• Study level

 Description

-This course presents the mechanical behavior of rocks based on the results of laboratory-scale work.
-The different types of laboratory experiments are described and the various mechanical behaviors are discussed and illustrated with experimental data.
-Hydrostatic compression, uniaxial and triaxial compression tests are described.
-Elastic, plastic and viscous behaviors are considered and the combination of these behaviors is applied to the description of the behavior of rocks.
+This course presents the mechanical behavior of rocks, based on the results of laboratory-scale work.
+The different types of laboratory experiments are described, and the various mechanical behaviors are discussed and illustrated with experimental data.
+Hydrostatic, uniaxial and triaxial compression tests are described.
+Elastic, plastic and viscous behaviors are considered, and the combination of these behaviors is applied to the description of rock behavior.

-Notions related to the behavior of discontinuities, as well as fracture mechanics are discussed.
-The notions of creep and deferred behavior will also be addressed to consider the long-term behavior of rock masses.
+Notions relating to the behavior of discontinuities and fracture mechanics are addressed.
+The notions of creep and deferred behavior will also be covered, in order to consider the long-term behavior of rock masses.

-In order to consider the mechanical behavior in a quantitative way, the notions of stress and strain tensor will be addressed.
-They will allow the introduction of elastic deformation calculations based on elastic moduli.
-The calculation of stresses on planes, from the knowledge of the stress tensor, will be discussed in the general case and will be illustrated by the Mohr representation.
+In order to consider mechanical behavior quantitatively, the notions of stress and strain tensors will be covered.
+These will be used to introduce elastic deformation calculations based on elastic moduli.
+The calculation of stresses on planes, based on knowledge of the stress tensor, will be covered in the general case and illustrated by Mohr's representation.

 Read more